-This was the best marching band season to date.
-Our scores were some of the highest we have ever achieved.
-Our show was the most difficult we have ever attempted.
-My students were the most committed they have ever been (with lots of room for improvement).
+The 2016 marching band season was the best to date.
+Our scores were some of the highest we had ever achieved.
+Our show was the most difficult we had ever attempted.
+My students were the most committed they had ever been (with lots of room for improvement).

 As my students attained higher and higher scores, we all thought for sure we would make it to state.
 When we competed at regionals and beat a few bands that normally beat us, we thought it was in the bag!